kamranbekirovyz/versionarte/README.md

 }
 ```

-There are two other values that you can receive as a result: `VersionarteStatus.upToDate` and `VersionarteStatus.unknown`.
-But these two are never used mostly.

-Note that you don't need to try-catch the Versionarte.check function, as the called function catches all the errors inside.
-If anything goes wrong, an instance of VersionarteResult is still returned, with a message property containing the error message.
-Also, be sure to check the debug console to see the debug-only prints that the package prints.

-Maybe you want to use Firestore, Graphql or any other service to provider `StoreVersioning`?
-Extend `VersionarteProvider`, override `getStoreVersioning`, fetch serverside data, parse it into a `StoreVersioning` instance using `StoreVersioning.fromJson` factory constructor:

 ### Redirecting to the stores

 The `Versionarte.launchStore` method is a utility method provided by the Versionarte package that opens the app's store page in the device's app store app.